 The fairs winning the Image Award should be and are striving to epitomize the characteristics of what a good agricultural fair is all about.

-The Media Award is given annually to fairs (one in each Category I, II, III, and Governmental) that have the best overall advertising and public relations campaigns.
+The Media Award is given annually to fairs (one in each Category I, II, III) that have the best overall advertising and public relations campaigns.
 Entries are judged on creativity, attractiveness, originality, and overall effectiveness.
-Entries include catalog or tabloid, newspaper advertising, radio and television advertising, billboards, specialty advertising, news releases and news articles, website information and any other advertising or public relations materials that are used
+Entry categories include newspaper advertising, radio and video advertising, billboards, news releases or articles, website, and social media.
+Fairs may enter all categories or just the ones relevant to their fair.
+The more the better as we are looking for the Best Overall Campaign.

 The Youth Award is given annually to fairs (one in each Category I, II, III, and Governmental) that best showcases youth and youth activities of the area served.
 Factors involved in determining youth award winners are (1) numbers of individuals, schools, school organizations and clubs, and other youth organizations such as 4-H, Scouts, etc.,